 Students have the right to a campus and classroom environment that is safe, secure and conducive to learning.
 In support of this, the student has the right to express his/her concerns if it negatively affects his/her environment.
 For classroom issues, the student should first contact the course instructor.
 If the student is not satisfied with the outcome of this discussion, then he/she has the right to contact the program chair of the department in which this course is housed.
-For student services issues, the student should first contact the department director or manager.
-If there is a reason to believe there is immediate danger, the student should contact the Campus Safety & Security Department either in person (140B Tech Edu Lab) or by campus phone (8499).
+For student services issues, the student should first contact the department chair or the Vice President for Student Affairs.
+If there is a reason to believe there is immediate danger, the student should contact the Campus Safety & Security Department either in person (140 Technology Education Lab) or by campus phone (8499).
 More information can be found online at www.RhodesState.edu/Security.